 RECIPE VIDEO ABOVE.
-This is like the broccoli version of Mac and Cheese!
-Tender broccoli smothered in a creamy garlic-parmesan cheese sauce.
+This is the broccolli version of Cauliflower Cheese!
+Tender broccoli smothered in a creamy garlic-parmesan cheese sauce which is pretty much the one I use for everybody's favoure Mac and Cheese.
 It's nice and saucy, rather than being stodgy and so thick you can cut into it like cake, so there's extra cheese sauce to spoon over once served.

 Course: Bake, Vegetable